is the place to go for information about my working life in lexicography,

 You can buy books that I've written (thereby contributing to my modest income stream and perhaps helping to obviate an undignified descent into geriatric poverty) on Amazon.com!
 Most of them are on this link.

-I'm a card-carrying member, and also president of the
+I'm a card-carrying member, and also past-president of the

 Dictionary Society of North America.

 You, too, can become a card-carrying member of the Dictionary Society

 (the One True Way to show your love of dictionaries) by visiting its blog.

 If you want to check out pictures I've taken

 (as I grapple with a smarter-than-me digital camera)

 you can go to Orin's (a.k.a.
 Oculator's) page at Flickr.com